 Onward we ventured via the I195 & I95, stopping only for a shopping trip to the Wal-Mart store at New Haven, Connecticut.
 Most of the trip was made in sunnyshine, with occasional heavy rain showers.
 As we approached New York with the campground’s address loaded in to the Satnav I began chewing on the gum I’d bought at Wal-Mart in an attempt to keep me sane whilst we locked horns with New York City roads and drivers.

 ‘She’ in the Satnav did pretty well in navigating us very close to where we wanted to be, we were travelling down the west side of Manhattan Island, until………………… we came across the Holland Tunnel.
 Up there bold as brass were the signs telling us that Liquid Propane Gas (LPG) was a hazardous substance and could not be taken through the tunnel.
 We were flagged down by the police who explained that we would have to go all the way back and cross the George Washington Bridge.
 So back we went, disobeying ‘She’ who was still hell bent on turning us around and sending us through that tunnel.
-Eventually we found the George Washington Bridge and crossed the Hudson River continuing to duel with New York’s finest including their cab drivers, to eventually find ourselves, due to road works, in the left hand lane of a 6 lane traffic jam.
-Ahead of us about 400 yards was, unbelievably, the other end of the Holland Tunnel which we would never be allowed to enter nor wanted to, and about 200 yards ahead a major road junction controlled by traffic lights and the right turn we wanted for our campground.
+Eventually we found the Bridge and crossed the Hudson River continuing to duel with New York’s finest including their cab drivers, to eventually find ourselves, due to road works, in the left hand lane of a 6 lane traffic jam.
+About 400 yards ahead of us was, unbelievably, the other end of the Holland Tunnel which we would never be allowed to enter nor wanted to, and about 200 yards ahead was a major road junction controlled by traffic lights with the right turn we wanted for our campground.
 It was dark by now which didn’t help.
 To the rescue came my navigator and photographer who wound her window down and gestured/pleaded with other motorists to allow us to cross their paths to reach the 6th lane, they did, thankfully, and we got there, hung the right turn and about half a mile down the road reached the campground, part of a marina complex and just across the Hudson River from the Manhattan skyline.
 To think that in 2000 when we were last in New York I saw the traffic and vowed I would never drive a car in the city, yet here I was driving a 32ft mobile home.

 Sanctuary, we parked up, plumbed in, deployed the slide-out which hadn’t been used for a while due to our constant travels and the weather, then had our evening meal, fresh cooked chicken & chips from good old Wal-Mart, washed down with lashings of wine.